act-rules/act-rules.github.io/_rules/target-size-inline-ssehdh.md

 ---
-id: dppn1b
+id: ssehdh
 name:
 rule_type: atomic
 description: |
-  This rule checks that elements that can receive pointer events have essential size.
+  This rule checks that elements that can receive pointer events are inline.
 accessibility_requirements:
   wcag21:2.5.5: # Target size (enhanced) (AAA)
     secondary: 'This success criterion is **less strict** than this rule.
 This is because the rule does not consider the size of the elements.
 Some of the failed examples may satisfy this success criterion.'